- Gas and Water

 Recycles newspaper, paper products, corrugated cardboard, milk jugs, glass, aluminum and steel cans, plastic containers marked No. 1-2 (but with numerous exceptions), plastics No. 3-7, and clothes.
 There is a also a little shed where you can put books you no longer want, and look around for any of your neighbors' old books or magazines to take home.
 You are asked to take no more than 10 books.
 Used books can also be donated to the Jefferson Madison Regional Library's annual sale by dropping them off at the JMLR's Gordon Avenue branch.

 Rivanna Solid Waste Authority

 Check this website for more information about recycling in the area and how to dispose of household hazardous wastes.

 Comcast provides service from basic analog cable (about 10 channels for about $15) up to digital and high-definition premium packages (digital starter at about $50 a month for 12 months).
 Call or check online for current promotions.

 DirecTV is a satellite television service offering a variety of basic and premium channel packages ranging in price from $40 to $115 a month.

 Dish is a satellite television service that offers various packages of channels ranging in price from $50 to $80 a month.
 Premium channels must be subscribed separate.

 On-Grounds housing already includes high-speed Internet connections, and many of the apartments close to the Law School offer high-speed connections also (check with the landlord).

 If you do need Internet connections at home, there are several options to choose from, so be sure to shop around.
 Comcast Xfinity (cable) and CenturyLink (DSL) are popular choices for high-speed connections in Charlottesville.
-Certain services, such as Verizon FiOS, may not be accessible in the area.
+Certain services, such as Verizon FiOS, may be accessible in the area.